Executive Committee members

 Chief Financial Officer

-Mr Carroll, aged 51, was appointed as CFO and a member of the Executive Committee of the Company in December 2015, with responsibility for Commercial and Finance, Mergers and Acquisitions, Project Delivery and Exploration.
+Mr Carroll, aged 52, was appointed as Chief Financial Officer (CFO) and a member of the Executive Committee of the Company in December 2015, with responsibility for Commercial and Finance, Mergers and Acquisitions, Project Delivery and Exploration.
 He is also a director of a number of subsidiaries of the Company.

 Mr Carroll has extensive experience in the mining industry and in corporate finance, capital management and business development.
 He holds a Bachelor of Commerce from the University of Melbourne and is a Certified Public Accountant with the Australian Society of Certified Practising Accountants.
 Mr Carroll is a member of the Australian Institute of Company Directors, and was previously a member of the Executive Committee of the Western Australian Chamber of Mines.

 Mr Xu, aged 48, was appointed as an Executive Director and Executive General Manager − Strategic Planning of the Company in May 2013.
 His role title changed to Executive General Manager − China and Group Strategy in August 2014.
 In July 2015, Mr Xu’s role title changed to Executive General Manager − China and Strategy.
 Prior to that, he served as a Non-Executive Director of the Company from May 2009 until May 2013 and a member of the Company’s Audit Committee from July 2009 until May 2013.
 Mr Xu is a director of a number of subsidiaries of the Company.
 He was also appointed as a director of CMN in February 2016.